raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 There are several classes of Pushdown Automata, depending upon what they are allowed to do with the stack.
 A Deterministic Pushdown Automaton has the simplest and least powerful capability:

 1. When deciding what to do, while a DFA matches only the current token, a DPA matches the current token, the value of the top of the stack, or both.
 2. The only thing a DFA can do as a result of examining the current token is halt or select the next state.
-A DPA can halt, choose the next state, push a symbol onto the top of the stack, or pop the current symbol off the top of the stack.
+A DPA can halt or choose the next state, and it can also push a symbol onto the top of the stack, pop the current symbol off the top of the stack, or replace the top symbol on the stack.

 If a deterministic pushdown automata can recognize a language, the language is known as a [deterministic context-free language].
 Is "balanced parentheses" a deterministic context-free language?